agordon/autotools-scripts/README.md

     # required if checked out from git
     ./bootstrap

-    # generate the scripts ('input' from 'input.sh'),
+    # generate the script 'autotools-script-demo' from
-    # with the custom PATH and option (foobar)
+    # 'autotools-script-demo.sh' with the custom PATH and option (foobar)
     ./configure --prefix /tmp/demo --enable-foobar

-    # install the script in /tmp/demo/bin/input ,
+    # install the script in /tmp/demo/bin/,
     # and the data file in /tmp/demo/share/autotools-scripts/examples/ .
     make install